Raid Boss Overview – Tapu Bulu

 | 80–90% | 1550 – 1575 CP |

-Tapu Bulu is Fairy/Grass, so it gets boosted in:
+Tapu Bulu is a Grass/Fairy-type Pokémon, so it gets a weather boost in:

 | IV (%) | CP |